 The History of Minerva Dairy

-Minerva Dairy Inc of Minerva, OH was founded in 1894 when 1st Generation Max P. Radloff established Radloff Cheese in Hustiford, WI.
-During the early 1900's, Max built multiple cheesemaking locations, culminating with Minerva Dairy, which began producing bottled milk, ice cream, butter, and cheese in 1935.
+Minerva Dairy Inc. of Minerva, OH was founded in 1894 when 1st generation Max P. Radloff established Radloff Cheese in Hustiford, WI.
+During the early 1900s, Max built multiple cheesemaking locations, culminating with Minerva Dairy, which began producing bottled milk, ice cream, butter, and cheese in 1935.

-Today, in our 5th and 6th Generations of family ownership, Minerva Dairy still produces a 84% Batch Churned Amish Butter as well as a wide variety of cheese that includes Cheddar, Swiss, Italian, and Kosher varieties.
+Today, in our 5th and 6th Generations of family ownership, Minerva Dairy still produces an 84% Batch Churned Amish Butter as well as a wide variety of cheese that includes Cheddar, Swiss, Italian, and Kosher varieties.
 We are America's oldest family-owned cheese and butter dairy!

 1st Generation 1894 - 1962